If you are an employee, please click here to add a US personal bank (deposit) account

 Assigning a default reimburser

-If more than one Policy Admin has access to the reimbursement account, any of them will be able to reimburse on the policy at any time.
+If more than one Policy Admin has access to the business bank account, any of them will be able to reimburse on the policy at any time.

 The main benefit of being defined as the "reimburser" in the policy settings is that this user will receive notifications in their Inbox alerting them when reports need to be reimbursed.